-- of Mediation Services to the extent the dissemination is ordered or authorized by the Commissioner of the Bureau of Mediation Services. - (h) If the custodian determines that the release of records under subdivision 1 is necessary to protect an employee, volunteer or independent contractor from harm to self or to protect another person who may be harmed by the employee, volunteer, or independent contractor, records that are relevant to the concerns for safety may be released to: the person who may be harmed and to that person's attorney when the records are relevant to obtaining a restraining order; to a prepetition screening team conducting an investigation under section 253B.07, subdivision 1; or to a court, law enforcement agency, or prosecuting authority.
-If the person who may be harmed or that person's attorney receives records under this subdivision, the records may be used or released further only to the extent necessary to protect that person from harm. - Subd.
-2. Applicant Records.
-Records on individuals collected because the individual is or was an applicant for employment with the judicial branch, provided, however, that the following information is accessible to the public: veteran status; relevant test scores; rank on eligible lists; job history; education and training; work availability; and, after the applicant has been certified by the appointing authority to be a finalist for a position in public employment, the name of the applicant; - Subd.
+- (a) Collective Bargaining Planning Records.
+Management positions on economic and noneconomic labor relations items that have not been presented during the collective bargaining process or interest arbitration, including information specifically collected or created to prepare the management position. - (b) Applicant Records.
+Records on individuals collected because the individual is or was an applicant for employment with the judicial branch, provided, however, that the following information is accessible to the public: veteran status; relevant test scores; rank on eligible lists; job history; education and training; work availability; and, after the applicant has been certified by the appointing authority to be a finalist for a position in public employment, the name of the applicant. - Subd.
 3. Correspondence.
 Correspondence between individuals and judges; but such correspondence may be made accessible to the public by the sender or the recipient. - Subd.
 4. Schedules and Assignments.
-The identity of appellate judges or justices assigned to or participating in the preparation of a written decision or opinion, until the decision or opinion is released; - Subd.
+The identity of appellate judges or justices assigned to or participating in the preparation of a written decision or opinion, until the decision or opinion is released. - Subd.
 5. Security Records.
-Records that would be likely to substantially jeopardize the security of information, possessions, individuals, or property in the possession or custody of the courts against theft, tampering, improper use, illegal disclosure, trespass, or physical injury, such as security plans or codes; - Subd.
+Records that would be likely to substantially jeopardize the security of information, possessions, individuals, or property in the possession or custody of the courts against theft, tampering, improper use, illegal disclosure, trespass, or physical injury, such as security plans or codes. - Subd.
 6. State Owned or Licensed Trade Secrets.
-Records revealing a common law trade secret or a trade secret as defined in MINN.STAT.A. § 325C.01 that is owned or licensed by the property of the state and is maintained by a court or court administrator; provided, that the following are accessible to the public: the existence of any contract, the parties to the contract, and the material terms of the contract, including price, projected term, and scope of work.; - Subd.
+Records revealing a common law trade secret or a trade secret as defined in MINN.
+STAT. § 325C.01 that is owned or licensed by the state and is maintained by a court or court administrator; provided, that the following are accessible to the public: the existence of any contract, the parties to the contract, and the material terms of the contract, including price, projected term, and scope of work. - Subd.
 7. Copyrighted Material.
-Computer programs and related records, including but not limited to technical and user manuals, for which the judicial branch has acquired or is in the process of acquiring, a patent or copyright, or a license to use the same; provided, that the following are accessible to the public: the existence of any contract, the parties to the contract, and the material terms of the contract, including price, projected term, and scope of work.;
+Computer programs and related records, including but not limited to technical and user manuals, for which the judicial branch has acquired or is in the process of acquiring, a patent or copyright, or a license to use the same; provided, that the following are accessible to the public: the existence of any contract, the parties to the contract, and the material terms of the contract, including price, projected term, and scope of work.